 It provides relief to the ailments of the digestive, respiratory and genitourinary systems.
-It can help in relieving migraine, flatulence and even expel worms.
-Thyme tea relieves menstrual pain and diarrhoea.
+It can help in relieving migraine, flatulence, and even expel worms.
+Thyme tea relieves menstrual pain and diarrhea.
 It is an effective remedy for sore throats and coughs.

 Thyme is an important ingredient in bouquet garni and is used to flavor soups, stews, and casseroles.
 It withstands long, slow cooking and enhances the flavor of other herbs without overpowering them.